bbachmey/PWM_PTO/site_model.md

 ##Content types
 ###Pages
 - Pages become items in the navigation menu
 ###Posts
-- Post are categorized and tagged and show up on the home page, and on category/tag pages
+- Posts are categorized and tagged and show up on the home page, and on category/tag pages

 ##Pages
 ###Committees